Nisargs23/Bandit/Writeups.md

 Then I used the ls and cat commands to access the file and read it.
 ## Level 1
-The next task was to open a file called -.
-Of course I tried to simply open the file using cat but it didn'y work.Nothing happened infact.
+The next task was to open a file called '-'.

+Of course I tried to simply open the file using cat but it didn't work.Nothing happened infact.
 It didn't even give an error or anything.
 It wasn't too difficult to solve though.
 A simple google search and the links provided on the level 1 page offered the solution.
 I learned that the - character is used before entering commands and hence a command is expected further.
 To get around this issue we need to use ./ before the filename.

 <img width="267" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/13e66453-1f17-49cd-a174-deb9690a1a16">

 ## Level 2
-Using the password in level 1 i went on to the next level.
+Using the password in level 1 I went on to the next level.
 There was a file called spaces in this filename.
 I went through few of the man pages and read about the cd command.
 And as the question specifically mentioned home directory, I tried to use the cd command.
 That didn't work though.
 I went through the helpful reading material thing and it gave the solution.
 Though I think I should have guessed the issue by looking at the filename.
 Anyways the spaces were the issue and I found that it was treating all the words as different names instead of a whole filename.
-I culd access the file by putting the filename in double quotes.
+I could access the file by putting the filename in double quotes.
 Another thing that can be done is using the \ before each character.

 <img width="386" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/905510a9-9663-4c2b-a8f0-58b0b73eff2e">

 ## Level 3
-Now i logged in again and used ls to see inhere written in blue.
+Now I logged in again and used ls to see inhere written in blue.
 As the question said inhere directory I assumed it was a directory and used the cd command.
 This got me into the directory.
 Then I used ls again but there was no result.
 Now as the question said hidden file, I made a google search on how to see hidden files in a directory.
 The first result said that to see the hidden files we can use -a after the ls command.
 This enables all the files to be seen.
-It worked and i saw the .hidden file.
+It worked and I saw the .hidden file.
 It was accessible by using cat.
-So in this level i learved to access a directory and also see files that are hidden.
+So in this level i learned to access a directory and also see files that are hidden.
 I also googled how to exit an entered directory incase i needed to go back out.
 I found I can simply use cd.

 <img width="295" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/78418825-61c8-4d0d-9948-534a61b611f1">